philc/book-notes/engineering/working in public - nadia eghbal.md

   and PRs.
 At some point the maintainer spends more time on non-code work than code work.
 * To handle the growth, a maintainer must perform increasingly aggressive filtering of the inbound interactions, or distribute the load by recruiting more maintainers.
-* Developing is fun; closing issues and answering questions is generally not.
+* Writing code is fun; closing issues and answering questions is generally not as fun.
-* Popular projects have a bystander effect among users.
 * There are four types of projects:
   * Federations: high contributor growth, high user growth (e.g. Rust)
   * Clubs: high contributor growth, low user growth (e.g. Astropy)